qgrid/qgrid.github.io/source/feature/selection.md

 order: 7
 ---

-There are situations when the end user need to select rows or cells in the q-grid. q-grid provides several modes to enable selection satisfaction.
+There are situations when the end user need to select rows or cells in the q-grid.
+The q-grid provides several modes to enable selection satisfaction.

 ## Setup